The Best Mobile Home Insurance

-Mobile or manufactured homes do not have foundations, they are portable.
-Although you may not notice the difference when you are living in a mobile home, vs. a regularly constructed home, there is a difference in the insurance coverage, which is why when you shop for insurance, you need to declare the kind of house you have.
+Mobile or manufactured homes do not have foundations, and they are portable.
+Although you may not notice the difference when you are living in a mobile home versus a regularly constructed home, there is a difference in the insurance coverage, which is why when you shop for insurance, you need to declare the kind of house you have.

 Special Insurance Considerations

 One key difference in a mobile or manufactured home vs. a standard home insurance policy is that you may need coverage during transportation.
-A standard home insurance policy doesn't cover moving a home from one place to another.
-Standard car insurance doesn't cover the mobile home in transport while it is being towed to the new location either.
+A standard home insurance policy doesn't cover moving a house from one place to another.
+Standard car insurance doesn't cover a mobile home in transport while it is being towed to the new location either.
 The coverage for the transportation of the house will likely be taken care of through a commercial policy by the manufacturer, but it is in your best interest to find out and make sure.

-Your mobile home insurance provider will be able to help you figure out if you need this coverage and can explain your options.
-This kind of coverage would never be included in a standard home insurance policy because a traditional home is not usually meant to be moving around.
+Your mobile home insurance provider will be able to help you figure out if you need coverage and can explain your options.
+This kind of coverage is generally not included in a mobile home insurance policy, but some exceptions may apply.